Newsletter

 The Jerusalem Municipality inaugurated “Eyal Park” on Ruppin Boulevard near the National Library of Israel in central Jerusalem on Monday, in memory of Eyal Haimovsky, the longtime CEO of the Jerusalem Development Authority, who died suddenly on May 17, 2025, at the age of 51.

-The dedication ceremony, which took place just ahead of Jerusalem Day, marking the reunification of the Israeli capital during the Six-Day War, was attended by Jerusalem Mayor Moshe Lion, members of Haimovsky’s family and municipal officials.
+The dedication ceremony, which took place ahead of Jerusalem Day on May 15, marking the reunification of the Israeli capital in the Six-Day War, was attended by Jerusalem Mayor Moshe Lion, members of Haimovsky’s family and municipal officials.
 Haimovsky, a former bureau chief for Israeli Prime Minister Benjamin Netanyahu, was survived by his wife and two children.

-Lion described the new park as “a living testament to his unique path” and to Haimovsky’s significant contribution to shaping modern Jerusalem.
+Lion described the new park as “a living testament” to Haimovsky’s significant contribution to shaping modern Jerusalem.

 Born and raised in Jerusalem, Haimovsky spent decades in public service and became one of the capital’s leading development figures.
-During more than a decade at the helm of the Jerusalem Development Authority, he spearheaded strategic economic plans aimed at strengthening the city’s high-tech sector and expanding tourism infrastructure.
+During more than a decade at the helm of the Jerusalem Development Authority, he spearheaded strategic economic plans to strengthen the city’s high-tech sector and expand tourism infrastructure.

 Municipal officials credited him with helping double the number of high-tech employees in Jerusalem while significantly increasing hotel capacity and investment in the city.
 Among the major projects associated with Haimovsky were the development of the Talpiot Industrial Zone and the construction of the new National Library.